NewAmsterdamLabs/ZOZolaZoomTransition/README.md

  2. To draw views that are clipped by the edge of the screen when the transition begins and therefore appear cut off during the animation.

-This is best illustrated with an example:
+This is best illustrated with an example.
+The row of cells below is cropped by the bottom of the screen when the user taps the left most cell.
+Here are two screenshots mid-transition:

-Without supplementary views:
+**Without supplementary views:**

 <p align="left">
 <img src="Demo/Images/without_supplementary_views.jpg") alt="Without supplementary views"/>
 </p>

-With supplementary views:
+**With supplementary views:** (the "Group Gift" banner and the two cells to the right)

 <p align="left">
 <img src="Demo/Images/with_supplementary_views.jpg") alt="With supplementary views"/>